Ben-Karr/Ben-Karr.github.io/README.md

 _Data Visualization | Dashboard | Plotly | Dash | pandas | html_
 [![NetflixDash](assets/NetflixDash_example.png)](https://netflix-viz.herokuapp.com/)

-_Show and compare which countries watch which Netflix shows._ I used Plotly and Dash to build a Dashboard that lets you choose a list of countries, a list of Netflix show genres which can be visualized in different forms.
+_Show and compare which countries watch which Netflix shows._ I used Plotly and Dash to build a Dashboard that lets you choose a list of countries and a list of Netflix show genres, which can be visualized in different forms.

 # Misc